-Q. I think I have court tomorrow but I'm not sure - how do I check?
+I think I have court tomorrow but I'm not sure.
+How can I check?

 You can also try phoning the John Sopinka Courthouse and following the tele-directory to "criminal matters".
 The phone number is (905) 645-5252.
 When prompted, select the option for "criminal matters".

-Q. I need to apply for Legal Aid.
+I want to apply for Legal Aid.
 How do I do that?

 Once you have these items, you can head to the Legal Aid office conveniently located on the main floor of the John Sopinka Courthouse, immediately across from the "criminal court wickets" for the Ontario Court of Justice.

-Q. I want to hire Shayan Shaffie as my Hamilton criminal lawyer.
-What kind of charges does he represent?
+I want to hire Shayan Shaffie as my Hamilton Criminal lawyer.
+What kinds of cases does he handle?

-A. Once a client becomes part of our criminal defence practise, we do not discriminate between those paying out of pocket and those funded on Legal Aid.
+Once a client becomes part of my criminal defence practice, we do not discriminate between those paying out of pocket and those funded on Legal Aid.